top1944/duckuments/docs/17_setup/1_9_github_basics.md

 First, create the file `~/.ssh/config`:

-    laptop / duckiebot $ touch ~/.ssh/config
+    $ touch ~/.ssh/config

+Add a line containing

+    IdentityFile ![PRIVATE_KEY_FILE]

-Add a line containing "<code>IdentityFile <span class="custom">PRIVATE_KEY_FILE</span></code>" (using the filename for the private key).
+(using the filename for the private key).

 Check that the config file is correct:

-    laptop / duckiebot $ cat ~/.ssh/config
+    $ cat ~/.ssh/config

-    IdentityFile ~/.ssh/PRIVATE_KEY_FILE
+    IdentityFile ![PRIVATE_KEY_FILE]

+To check that all of this works, use the command

+    $ ssh -T git@github.com

-To check that all of this works, use the command `ssh -T git@github.com`.
-The command tries to connect to Github using the private keys that you specified:
+The command tries to connect to Github using the private keys that you specified.
+This is the expected output:

-    laptop / duckiebot $ ssh -T git@github.com
+    $ ssh -T git@github.com

-    Warning: Permanently added the RSA host key for IP address '192.30.252.128' to the list of known hosts.
+    Warning: Permanently added the RSA host key for IP address '![ip address]' to the list of known hosts.
-    Hi USERNAME!
+    Hi ![username]!
 You've successfully authenticated, but GitHub does not provide shell access.

 If you don't see the greeting, stop.